rails-girls-summer-of-code/summer-of-code/README.md

 Images will be downscaled to a maximum width of approx. 600 pixels.
 Please do not upload images much larger than that (resize them using a very simple image manipulation tool of your choosing).
 As a rule of thumb: An image "heavier" than 250 kilobytes is too big.
+There are several tools you can use online to compress your images, for example [TinyPNG](https://tinypng.com/) or [compressor.io](https://compressor.io).

-Please add a line with image credits and be sure to respect the privacy of others when uploading photos.
+Please add a line with image credits under each picture, crediting the person who took the photo or created the image by name, or linking to the source of the image if you found it on the internet (URL/website).
+Last but not least, be sure to respect the privacy of others when uploading photos. **Adding image credits is not mandatory and we will not accept any post without them**.

+### CSS/inline styles

+Where you can, please avoid adding inline styling (e.g. css that changes the color of the font or makes the images a certain size) as that slowly becomes unmanageable.
+Keep in mind that the website design or layout might change in the future and that the site should be mobile-friendly (i.e. absolute image sizes in pixels are discouraged).

 ### Committing your changes and sending a pull request